DhruboSaha/MEAP-RVE-Microstructure-Generator/README.md

 https://www.sciencedirect.com/science/article/pii/S1359835X25004063?via%3Dihub#da005

 # SOLIDWORKS VBA API version
 Another version of the MEAP algorithm in SOLIDWORKS VBA API with a video guide is in the repository below.
 It generates RVEs inside SOLIDWORKS using SOLIDWORKS functionalities.
 It is for interested coders and not mandatory to use.
-The paper describes this Python version, but not the VBA API one. https://github.com/DhruboSaha/CompMCG
+The published paper describes this Python version in this repo, but not the VBA API one in that repo. https://github.com/DhruboSaha/CompMCG

 # Citation